Notes on the data: Premature mortality by selected cause - 0 to 74 years

 It has been estimated that one in six Australians will suffer a stroke in their lifetime; and in 2012, about 50,000 people suffered a new or recurrent stroke .

-The data shows that for 2011-2015, 16 percent of all deaths from cerebrovascular diseases was premature .
+The data show that for 2013 to 2017, just 16.6% of all deaths from cerebrovascular diseases were premature – details here.

 - Australia Institute of Health and Welfare (AIHW).
 Australia's health 2010.
 (AIHW Cat. no. AUS 122).
 Canberra: AIHW; 2010.

 - National Stroke Foundation (NSF).
 Facts and figures about stroke [Internet]. [cited 2013 Oct 18].
 Available from: http://strokefoundation.com.au/about-stroke/facts-and-figures-about-stroke

 Notes: International Statistical Classification of Diseases and Related Health Problems 10th Revision (ICD-10) codes: I60-I69